krabberod/green_endophytes/OTUs_REVsamples/README.md

 # Demlutiplexing using only the REV primers+barcodes

-This pipeline follows the same steps as the original pipeline (see [here](scripts/README.md)), but it uses only the REV primers and barcodes to demultiplex the samples, since the combined demultiplexing did not work as expected.
+This pipeline follows the same steps as the original pipeline (see [here](scripts/README.md)), but it uses only the REV primers and barcodes to demultiplex the samples since the combined demultiplexing did not work as expected.
 The new pipeline is as follows:

+### Methods Summary

+This pipeline demultiplexes samples using only the REV primers and barcodes, diverging slightly from the original pipeline due to issues with combined demultiplexing.

+1. **Quality Trimming**
+   Performed with `cutadapt`, trimming the ends of reads below a quality score of 20.
+2. **Demultiplexing**
+   Conducted with `cutadapt`, using REV primers and barcodes.
+3. **Gene Prediction**
+   Utilized HMMER with the `tufA_DB_alignment.hmm` model to predict the tufA gene, filtering sequences to a minimum length of 600 bp.
+4. **Relabeling and Merging**
+   Relabeled samples using `sed` and merged them into a single FASTA file.
+5. **Dereplication**
+   Executed with `vsearch` to remove duplicate reads.
+6. **Sorting**
+   Sorted reads by size using `vsearch`.
+7. **Clustering**
+   Conducted clustering with `vsearch` at varying identity thresholds (0.99 to 0.91).
+8. **Chimera Detection & OTU Table Construction**
+   Identified chimeras and generated the OTU table using a custom script (`vsearch_uchime_and_map.sh`).
+9. **Reference Matching**
+   Performed with `vsearch` using the tufA_DB_v2.fasta database to find best matches at 80% identity.

+References:
+- [cutadapt](https://cutadapt.readthedocs.io/en/stable/), Martin M. Cutadapt removes adapter sequences from high-throughput sequencing reads.
+EMBnet.journal 17:10-12 (2011)
+- [HMMER](http://hmmer.org/), Eddy SR. Accelerated profile HMM searches.
+PLoS Comput Biol.
+7:e1002195 (2011)
+- [SeqKit](https://bioinf.shenwei.me/seqkit/), Shen W, et al. SeqKit: A Cross-Platform and Ultrafast Toolkit for FASTA/Q File Manipulation.
+PLoS ONE 11:e0163962 (2016)
+- [vsearch](https://github.com/torognes/vsearch), Rognes T, et al. VSEARCH: a versatile open source tool for metagenomics.
+PeerJ 4:e2584 (2016)

 ### Quality trimming of the raw reads
 To remove low-quality reads, we use the `cutadapt` tool.
-The following command removes reads with a quality score lower than 20 in both ends of the reads:
+The following command removes reads with a quality score lower than 20 on both ends of the reads:
 ```bash
 cutadapt -q 20,20 -o output.fastq input.fastq
 ```